blinksocks/blinksocks/docs/examples/multiplexing/README.md

 Multiplexing can:

 * Reduce the number of connections between bs-client and bs-server.
-* Eliminate three-way handshake of TCP and reduce connection latency.
+* Eliminate three-way handshake of TCP and reduce connection latency between `bs-client` and `bs-server`.
 * Obfuscating traffic characteristics.

 You can enable this feature easily by setting `"mux": true` on both client and server, and set `"mux_concurrency": <number>` on client.